-We are still in the midst of the COVID-19 pandemic.
 The ultimate impact of the COVID-19 pandemic or a similar health pandemic or epidemic is highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, commercialization efforts, healthcare systems or to the global economy as a whole.
 These effects could have a material impact on our financial condition and operations.
 We will continue to monitor the COVID-19 situation closely.

-The successful development of a vaccine for COVID-19 may harm our RT-PCR COVID-19 testing business.
+Our RT-PCR COVID-19 testing business revenues will likely decline.

 We launched our RT-PCR COVID-19 testing business during the second quarter of 2020.
-We have received more than 640,000 samples for processing through our RT-PCR technology at our laboratory to date and we believe that performing highly accurate RT-PCR testing for COVID-19 will be an important aspect of our business until the COVID-19 pandemic subsides.
-During the year ended December 31, 2020 and the first nine months of 2021, we saw a significant increase in our net revenues due to our substantial COVID-19 testing volumes during that time.
-In early 2021, the FDA approved multiple COVID-19 vaccines for administration to the public.
-As of the fourth quarter of 2021, children five and older are also eligible to receive a COVID-19 vaccine.
-The continued vaccination efforts and increase in immunization levels throughout the U.S. population will likely impact revenues generated by our RT-PCR COVID-19 testing business, and we will lose much of the revenue generated related to COVID-19 testing once demand for such testing declines.
-Our RT-PCR COVID-19 testing is done pursuant to an Emergency Use Authorization which will be revoked when the public health emergency is no longer in effect, and we will no longer be able to offer the test under the EUA after such revocation.
+We have received more than 1,000,000 samples for processing through our RT-PCR technology at our laboratory to date.
+During the year ended December 31, 2021, we saw a significant increase in our net revenues due to our substantial COVID-19 testing volumes during that period.
+As a result of increased vaccination and immunization levels, as well as decreased COVID-19 hospitalizations, reported cases and mandatory COVID-19 testing, we are currently seeing reduced demand for our COVID-19 testing services and do not anticipate COVID-19 testing revenue beyond December 2022, absent a sustained, negative turn in the course of the pandemic.
+In addition, our RT-PCR COVID-19 testing is done pursuant to an Emergency Use Authorization.
+We will no longer be able to offer the test under the EUA after the EUA is revoked.